clojurewerkz/monger.docs/articles/getting_started.md

 * Using finder functions in the `monger.collection` namespace
 * Using query DSL in the `monger.query` namespace

 The former is designed to cover simple cases better while the latter gives you access to full power of MongoDB querying capabilities and extra features like pagination.

-### Using finder functions
+### Using Finder Functions

 Finder functions in Monger return either Clojure maps (commonly used) or Java driver's objects like `DBObject` and `DBCursor`.

 For example, `monger.collection/find` returns a `DBCursor`: